 Jaime Davis: So to make sure that I’m understanding you is the key, whether or not there is the emotional responsiveness?
 And if there’s not, and there’s nothing that can be done to get that back, is that the couple that’s probably headed for divorce?

 Caroline Landen: Yes.
 The key in every relationship is emotional responsiveness.
-Um, And if they can’t get that back, if they can’t find it, most likely, they’re going to be reaching out to someone in your field, Jamie.
+Um, And if they can’t get that back, if they can’t find it, most likely, they’re going to be reaching out to someone in your field, Jaime.

 Jaime Davis: If they are feeling some of the impacts of COVID, is there anything that couple can do to help get the marriage back on track so that they don’t need to come see me or another divorce lawyer?

 Caroline Landen: Yes, absolutely.
 Um, We need comfort in contact, right?
 If, if couples, if any of this sounds familiar to a couple or anyone listening, what is needed is some comforting contact from their significant other, right, to start being able to feel in their body that if they have a need, it will be met 30% of the time.
-And this is the key here, Jamie, we don’t have a lot of research in the field of therapy that is concrete.
+And this is the key here, Jaime, we don’t have a lot of research in the field of therapy that is concrete.
 This is one of the pieces we have is for attachment to be secure.
 We need to know 30% of the time that our needs will be met, right?
 Only in intimate relationships in baseball, I think, can we have such a low percentage and get exactly what we need?

 Jaime Davis: Yeah.
 I was going to say 30% doesn’t seem like a lot.